clarkjo12/Easy-Weather-OBS/README.md

 *note the commas between each variable

-If youre not somthing easy like us, or uk... go here- and find your "Alpha-2 Code" : https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes
+If youre not somthing easy like us, or uk... go here- and find your country's "Alpha-2 Code" : https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes

 Then replace the "fake" API key, with the one that you personally generated on Open Weather.
 If it doesnt work; remember you will probaly have to wait a few hours until it activates...the "fake" API keys below are "2g7d5k7dk5g72k52lfjglj123" & "k54glh7f34fjl15h3j3hf5f13hl7" respectively